nahidkhan28/Student-Management-System/README.md

 # Student-Management-System
-Student Management System for managing the data of students.
+Student Management System for managing the data and records of students build using HTML, CSS, Bootstrap, PHP and MySQL as database.